jw-y/FE_project_3/README.md

 # Financial Engineering Project 3

 Project 3 for *Financial Engineering for Data Scientists* course, Spring 2021, Seoul National University.
+Drawing implied volatility curve and implied volatility surface.
 It is implemented in Python.
 SPX call premiums are used.
 Need Gurobi library to run.

 ## How to Run